gladiola/homemadeBlockScriptsPF/README.md

 It can be useful to run the scripts with a cronjob.

+## Hazards
+These scripts are primitive and limited in their decision making.
+They are less than 50 lines long.
+There is a grep statement to remove an IP from the list of potential offenders.
+It is a `grep -v www.xxx.yyy.zzz`.
+It can be used to protect your favorite IP by dropping it from the findings.
+Read the scripts carefully.

 ## With Ever-Growing Respect and Arbitrary Block Tables
 It should be noted that FreeBSD also comes with its own `blacklistd` that works well for temporarily blocking infringing IPs.
 Details are available, pre-installed, on FreeBSD 12.1 or later with `man blacklistd`.